Author : jschemistrytelugu@gmail.com

 Orbit vs Orbital key differences.
 Clear Explanation for Students

-difference between orbit and orbital.
+Most of the students are confusing to understand the key differences between orbit and orbital.
 Orbit: Orbit is a circular path in which electron is revolving around the nucleus.
 It represents 2-D motion of an electron.
 It has no directional properties.
 Maximum number of electrons can be accommodated in an orbit is 2n².
-Shape of an orbit is circular. position and velocity […]
+According […]

 Scroll to top